Welcome to Visitor's Guide to Owlthorpe Heritage and Nature Trail

 GPS Co-ordinates 53.340838,-1.352346 |

-After the flood waters receded it was not only the damage to property but also Ochre was found on farmland, which can affect the food chain.
+After the flood waters receded it was not only the damage to property but also, Ochre deposits, that had been washed out of the old mineworking's that run under Owlthorpe, were found on farmland.
+Ochre can affect the food chain.

 GPS Co-ordinates 53.34726,-1.33538